 More than 300 of New York City’s best restaurants offer a prix-fixe menu including 2 courses for lunch, and 3 courses for dinner at a very low price, relative to their regular prices.

 The same goes for Broadway (and off-Broadway) shows.
 Fewer tourists mean that tickets are easier to come by and many shows offer discounts.

-As with restaurants, there is also a Broadway Week, which actually lasts for 2 weeks and takes place in later summer and again in late January, when you can get 2 for 1 tickets to several popular shows.
+As with restaurants, there is also Broadway Week, which actually lasts for 2 weeks and takes place in later summer and again in late January, when you can get 2-for-1 tickets to several popular shows.

 There is even an off-Broadway Week in late September.